Welcome to the Lammerding Lab!

 What squishing cells can tell us about human disease – studying the interplay between cellular structure, mechanics, and function.

 Cells in the human body reside in a physically stressful and demanding environment, being continuously exposed to large forces and deformations.
 Cells sense these mechanical cues and respond by performing functions critical to tissue development and maintenance.
 This interplay between physical forces and cellular function is now recognized as a rapidly growing area of research termed “mechanobiology”.
 Disturbances in mechanobiological processes can cause numerous human diseases, ranging from developmental defects to muscular dystrophy, heart disease, and cancer.
-Our laboratory has pioneered research into the mechanobiology of the cell nucleus, including determining the mechanical properties of the cell nucleus, understanding how the cell nucleus can sense mechanical stimuli (“nuclear mechanotransduction”), and defining the role of nuclear mechanobiology in human diseases (See selected publications).
+Our laboratory has pioneered research into the mechanobiology of the cell nucleus, including determining the mechanical properties of the cell nucleus, understanding how the cell nucleus can sense mechanical stimuli (“nuclear mechanotransduction”), and defining the role of nuclear mechanobiology in human diseases.
+Our research aims to (1) determine the molecular mechanisms responsible for muscular dystrophies, cardiomyopathies, and other diseases linked to perturbed nuclear mechanobiology, (2) identify and assess novel therapeutic strategies targeting these mechanisms, and (3) gain a deeper understanding of the fundamental principles that relate cell & tissue mechanics and their biological functions.

 The Lammerding Lab is a diverse interdisciplinary team using approaches that combine engineering principles, microfabrication, cell and molecular biology techniques, and novel experimental assays to investigate the intricate interplay between cellular structure, mechanics and function.
 Our research topics, which have extensive cross-talk and synergies, are broadly categorized below: